Santiago Medina: Early life

-He attended the Dora Ramirez Art Institute in Medellin, Colombia since age 5.
-Dora Ramirez was a leading artist and renown teacher of her time who has paintings at the Museum of Antioquia.
-In the 1980s, he trained at Libe de Zulategui Atelier.
-De Zulategui a leading art teacher and critic in Colombia.

-He studied at the Columbus School, a bilingual English-Spanish school, accredited both by the US and Colombian association of schools.
-He graduated at the head of his class and there he discovered his love for sports specially road cycling which is very popular in Colombia, country which breeds some of the top climbers in the world.
-In 1982, he start medical school at CES University with the idea of bringing medical sensibility to his strong artistic expression.
-He graduated first of his class and gave the graduation speech.

 Physician

 Inspired by the dual careers of Russian painter and lawyer Wassily Kandinsky and of his grandfather Rafael Mejia as a physician and artist he embarked on doing medicine and art as complementary careers.
 He decided to specialize in Radiology (Medical Imaging) because of its artistic 3D visual appeal and ground-breaking technology.
 He did his Diagnostic Radiology (Medical Imaging) residency at the Mallinckrodt Institute of Radiology, Washington University in St. Louis, US.
 He then subspecialized in Neuroradiology (Brain imaging) and Pediatric Radiology (Medical Imaging in Children) at Boston Children's Hospital a Harvard School of Medicine affiliated Hospital.
 Looking to bring a social meaning to his medical and artist work he enrolled in the Harvard School of Public Health to do a Master of Public Health with a concentration in Health Care Management.
 He then went ahead to become a leader in Evidence-based medicine in medical Imaging.
 He and co-editor Craig Blackmore, MD, MPH went on the publish in 2006, the first-ever book on Evidence-Based Imaging and subsequently with Kimberly Applegate, MD,MS a series on this topic including dedicated adult, pediatric and neuroimaging books.
 He has co-authored more than 50 peer review articles in major international medical journals including Pediatrics, Radiology, Neurology, American Journal of Neuroradiology and Pediatric Radiology.

-While living in Boston he had the chance to see the monumental sculptures of Henry Moore at Harvard University ("Four Piece Reclining Figure") and Massachusetts Institute of Technology ("Three Piece Reclining Figure Draped").
-As Medina studied these sculptures he realized the power of the monumental sculpture and the beauty of the abstract, a realization that gave a new direction to his future works.